Beyond the Largest Lyapunov Exponent: Entropy-Based Diagnostics of Chaos in Henon-Heiles and N-Body Dynamics: Methods

 \subsection{Evaluation of the Lyapunov exponents}

-Evaluating the maximal Lyapunov exponent of a given system by simply time-dependently computing (\ref{eq:lmaxformal}) up to a desired convergence is typically unfeasible as it is in principle plagued by round-off errors resulting in a rapid blow-up of the numerical solution.
-Following \cite{1976PhRvA..14.2338B} in the numerical caluculations we obtain $\lambda_{\rm max}$ as the limit of
+Evaluating the largest Lyapunov exponent of a given system by simply time-dependently computing (\ref{eq:lmaxformal}) up to a desired convergence is typically unfeasible as it is in principle plagued by round-off errors resulting in a rapid blow-up of the numerical solution.
+Following \cite{1976PhRvA..14.2338B} in the numerical calculations we obtain $\lambda_{\rm max}$ as the limit of